Student Publication Association: National Awards

 The Student Publication Association runs a national awards scheme for students in the UK and Republic of Ireland, which been in place since 2013.
 Since the closure of the Guardian Student Media Awards in 2016 the awards have become the only full set of journalism awards for students in the UK.
-They are judged by professional journalists across the industry.
+They are judged by professional journalists across the industry and in 2024, a record 1246 entries were received.

 #SPANC

 In addition to a number of smaller regional conferences, the organisation holds an annual national conference during the Easter holidays.
 The conference is held across three days at a UK university, and features talks and workshops from professional journalists, as well as the annual SPA Awards presentation evening.
 Currently, the conference has been held in: